Regulation of unmanned aerial vehicles: United States

+In December 2015 the FAA announced that all UAVs weighing more than 250 grams flown for any purpose must be registered with the FAA.

-The new FAA rule provides that a single registration applies to as many UAVs as an owner/operator owns or operates.
-Failure to register can result in civil penalties of up to $27,500, and criminal penalties which could include fines up to $250,000 and/or imprisonment for up to three years.
+A FAA rule states that "a single registration applies to as many UAVs as an owner/operator owns or operates.
+Failure to register can result in civil penalties of up to $27,500, and criminal penalties which could include fines up to $250,000 and/or imprisonment for up to three years."

-To show problems with the FAA process, in August, 2015 an attorney was able to get FAA approval for a commercial drone that was actually a battery powered paper airplane toy.
-Its controllable range is 120 ft and maximum flight time is 10 minutes.
+To show problems with the FAA process in August 2015, an attorney was able to get FAA approval for a commercial drone that was actually a battery powered paper airplane toy.
+The Toy's controllable range is 120 ft and maximum flight time is 10 minutes.
 It is too underpowered to carry a camera.
 The December 2015 registration specifically excludes paper airplanes, Frisbees, and other flying objects that are not true UAVs.

 In addition to FAA certification, the regulation of usage of UA systems by government authorities in the United States for law enforcement purposes is determined at a state level.

-In 2021, the FAA officially published and put into effect Remote ID regulations, officially requiring all drones above 250g in mass and all drones flown for commercial purposes to have a digital license plate which, in real time, publicly transmits the location of both the drone and the operator (in most cases).
+In 2021, the FAA published and put into effect Remote ID regulations, officially requiring all drones above 250g in mass and all drones flown for commercial purposes to have a digital license plate which, in real time, publicly transmits the location of both the drone and the operator (in most cases).
 Within the first half of 2021, RaceDayQuads v.
 FAA was filed, challenging the law in US Federal Court, with RaceDayQuads founder primarily claiming the law allows for the invasion of privacy to drone operators, opens them up to the profiting of their activity by security companies, and would increase harassment of UAV operators.